agBeta/nevis/self-documentation/git.md

 5. If you want to see the difference between your remote and local repository in any branch, then **inside** your desired worktree (e.g. `main`) directory run `git log origin/main..main`.
 Note, order is important.
 For more information read [this stackoverflow answer](https://stackoverflow.com/questions/7057950/commit-differences-between-local-and-remote).

+6. If you want to check your are indeed inside a worktree: `git rev-parse --is-inside-work-tree` should return true.
+Notice `git rev-parse --is-inside-git-dir` should return false.

 </br>

 ## Undo all uncomitted changes